amitskingh/calculator/README.md

 # 🧮 Calculator
 ## A website for the daily mathematical calculation.

+# About Websites
+### The inputs can be provided by the mouse as well keyboard.

 # Algorithm Used
 - Infix Expression Evaluator.
 - Balanced paranthesis checker.